Departure Doula Services

 Services and Packages

 Shoji Bridge Departure Doula charges for services in varying ways.
 Some services are paid by the hour and some services are provided by other arrangements, depending on types of services provided.
 Each service and client is different and whether services require the doula to be on-call, stay overnight, travel a great distance, or other concerns.
 Shoji Bridge Departure Doula has served the community in a volunteer capacity, as a hospice volunteer and may consider other volunteer or pro-bono situations.
 The individual or family will contract directly with Shoji Bridge Departure Doula, and all pricing will be discussed and agreed to before services are rendered.
-At this time, no third-party or insurance reimburses for EOL doula care.
+At this time, no third-party or insurance reimburses for departure doula care.
 These services are considered elective and are non-medical, so are private pay only.

 Planning well for end of life means being able to live your best life without worry; professional help for all aspects of advance care planning